frankrtv/viteswelt/README.md

-# SvelteKit Starter Template
+# ViteSwelt

-A modern, opinionated starter template for SvelteKit applications with Tailwind CSS, TypeScript, and dark mode support.
+A modern, opinionated SvelteKit starter template powered by Vite, featuring Tailwind CSS, TypeScript, and dark mode.

 ## 📦 Using This Template